GabrielLazar/carpet-calculator/README.md

 # Carpet Cost Calculator

-A basic Spring-Boot MVC application, using Bootstrap and Thymeleaf, JPA and an H2 DB.
+A basic Spring-Boot MVC application, using Bootstrap and Thymeleaf, JPA,Hibernate and an H2 DB.
 I created this application based on the requirements below and I improve it over time.